SciTools/iris/docs/iris/src/further_topics/metadata.rst

     TypeError: Cannot combine 'CubeMetadata' with <class 'iris.common.metadata.DimCoordMetadata'>.

-Again, however, the :ref:`exception to the rule <exception rule>` also applies here i.e., support is provided between :class:`~iris.common.CoordMetadata` and :class:`~iris.common.DimCoordMetadata` metadata classes.
+Again, however, the :ref:`exception to the rule <exception rule>` also applies here i.e., support is provided between :class:`~iris.common.metadata.CoordMetadata` and :class:`~iris.common.metadata.DimCoordMetadata` metadata classes.

 For example, we can ``combine`` the metadata of the following :class:`~iris.coords.AuxCoord` and :class:`~iris.coords.DimCoord`,